roytang/blog/content/posts/2007/09/lorwyn-some-other-cards-of-note.md

 **

-I don&#8217;t think it&#8217;s a tier-one card, but one can&#8217;t help imagine the mischief created by turn 2 Hoofprint, turn 3 Hoofprint, turn 4 Careful Consideration.
+I don&'t think it&'s a tier-one card, but one can&'t help imagine the mischief created by turn 2 Hoofprint, turn 3 Hoofprint, turn 4 Careful Consideration.

 **